etcd-io/etcd/README.md

 curl http://127.0.0.1:4001/v1/watch/foo
 ```

-Now, we are watching at the path prefix “/foo” and wait for any changes under this path.
+Now, we are watching at the path prefix `/foo` and wait for any changes under this path.

-In another terminal, we set a key “/foo/foo” to “barbar” to see what will happen:
+In another terminal, we set a key `/foo/foo` to `barbar` to see what will happen:

 ```sh
 curl http://127.0.0.1:4001/v1/keys/foo/foo -d value=barbar